 It’s really hard to keep the list so damn short, but here you go!

 With a building that is a piece of art by itself, Livraria Lello & Irmão is the oldest bookshop in the world.
-Make sure you enter there just to experience the impressive wooden ceilings inside and the famous red art noveaustaircase.
-It somehow looks like a vagina from above – sorry, someone has to say it! – but it’s so cool I used it for one of my Porto article covers on Pinterest.
+Make sure you enter there just to experience the impressive wooden ceilings inside and the famous red art noveau staircase.
+As cool as it looks, it somehow looks like a vagina from above – sorry, someone has to say it!

 Rumour has it that this place was the inspiration for JK Rowling to write about the Hogwarts Library in Harry Potter.
-Actually even the Hogwarts costumes seem to have been inspired by typical portuguese students’ outfits!
+UPDATE: J.K.
+Rowling herself has said this is NOT true!
+But apparently the Hogwarts costumes seem to have been inspired by typical portuguese students’ outfits.

 The most traditional neighborhood of the city is Ribeira right next to the river Douro.